IBM-Automation-SPGI/Event-Automation-PoT/4/index.md

-6. If prompted, select the **Accept certificates** toggle to trust all security certificates issued by the event stream source.
+6. If prompted (it could happen or not, depending on the cluster configuration ), select the **Accept certificates** toggle to trust all security certificates issued by the event stream source.

     When ready, click **Next** .